 Capitalized = Major

 Lower-case = Minor

 Your life will be easier if you take a moment to memorize this pattern.
 I often think of music in terms of colors, so try this: The I, IV, and V chords are major.
 They’re the blond girls in the chord family—like Marcia, Jan, and Cindy in the Brady Bunch.
 The other chords are minor, represented by the dark-haired boys.
 I know, I know, hair color has no bearing on personality.
 Sheesh, I’m just trying to teach a little music theory here….

 This leaves the vii° chord, the oddball of the family.
 Remember Cousin Oliver, the little kid who came in for the last season of The Brady Bunch to boost ratings?
 He was cute but didn’t quite fit.
-Likewise, the diminished chord, with its dissonant, jazzy sound, doesn’t fit in most straightforward rock and folk songs (not to diminish diminished chords—they’re common in blues and jazz, and many songwriters use them beautifully).
+Likewise, the diminished chord, with its dissonant, jazzy sound, doesn’t fit in most straightforward rock and folk songs (not to diminish diminished chords—they’re common in blues and jazz, and many songwriters like Paul Simon use them beautifully).